infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/robocode/index.md

 ### 📐 Day 8: Strategy Design

-* Plan robot behavior with UML
+* Plan robot behavior with diagrams and flowcharts
 * Brainstorm strategies for survival, not just attack
 * Refactor your robot for cleaner performance